hansonkd/puff/readme.md

 Only one thread can have the GIL at any particular time.
 All IO is done outside the GIL in the Rust layer and so the greenlets will only be utilizing the GIL efficiently most of the time.
 Adding more Python threads will not increase performance, however you can dispatch blocking greenlets which will run on their own thread if you need to do IO blocking work with the Python standard library or 3rd party packages.

-#### Why no AsyncIO?

-A core belief of puff is that the GIL is bad and all Computation should be shifted down to the rust layer.
-While it is 100% possible to make Puff AsyncIO compatible, Puff wants to encourage users to return pure data structures that represent queries that do zero IO and allow the Rust runtime to compute the results.

-The WSGI interface is primarily a fallback for auth, admin and one off activities and shouldn't be relied on to be the primary interface for serving data.
-Graphql should serve the majority of the traffic that comes from a Puff site.
-This allows maximum flexibility to use Django and Flask packages for Auth, admin, files, etc, while serving the bulk of your data from Rust.

 #### What is a Deep Stack Framework?
 Currently, you have the frontend and backend that makes up your "full stack".
 Deep stack is about safely controlling the runtime that your full stack app executes on.
 Think of an ASGI or WSGI server that is probably written in C or another low level language that executes your higher level Python backend code.
 Deep stack is about giving you full (and safe) control over that lower level server to run your higher level operations.
 Its aggressively embracing that different levels of languages have different pros and cons.